could never decide on a career. His father always told him “one

 Learning Magazine in 2015.

 is living happily ever after with Jon, Dagny, and Rowan in Southeastern

 including Educational Freedom Press Newsletter and

 Pandora’s Box Magazine.
 She is the author of the book Parenting

 A Free Child: An Unschooled Life.
 Her article of the same name

-was published in Life Learning Magazine
+was published in Life Learning Magazine in 2005.

-attended numerous alternative schools
+homeschooled and attended numerous alternative schools

 while growing up.
 She earned her bachelor’s degree at Vermont College.

 is at the movies.
-Her article Reading the Peach was published in
+Her article

+in 2002.
 When she wrote the article, she was working at Vermont

 College as an admissions counselor and was a full-time Master’s